-In our opinion and according to the information and explanations given to us and based on the reports of the statutory auditors of such subsidiary companies, associate and joint ventures incorporated in India which were not audited by us, the remuneration paid during the current year by the Holding Company, its subsidiary company, associate and joint ventures to its directors is in accordance with the provisions of Section 197 of the Act.
-The remuneration paid to any director by the Holding Company, its subsidiary company, its associate and joint ventures is not in excess of the limit laid down under Section 197 of the Act.
+In our opinion and according to the information and explanations given to us and based on the reports of the statutory auditors of subsidiary company incorporated in India which was not audited by us, the remuneration paid during the current year by

+Place: Ahmedabad Date: 29 June 2020 the Holding Company and such subsidiary Company to its directors is in accordance with the provisions of Section 197 of the Act.
+The remuneration paid to any director by the Holding Company and such subsidiary Company is not in excess of the limit laid down under Section 197 of the Act.
+According to the information and explanations given to us and based on the reports of the statutory auditors of associate and joint ventures, which were not audited by us, the provisions of Section 197 of the Act is not applicable to such associate and joint ventures.
 The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) which are required to be commented upon by us.